Grand Opening & Black Friday Sale = 50% Off

 Mills Creek Bay Stone Bridge: This historic stone bridge was built in the 1800s using local stones from nearby creeks and rivers; it provides a picturesque view from its location along the Mills Creek Trail Loop Trailhead.

-Stocking Creek Waterfalls is a scenic waterfall on Vancouver Island, British Columbia.
+Stocking Creek Falls is a scenic waterfall on Vancouver Island, British Columbia.
 It is surrounded by dense vegetation.
 In this 10 acre park, the falls are just one of the many attractions.

 The park has well-kept pathways that mostly follow the creek’s course.
 Stairs with railings are present where the elevation varies.
 Along the trails, you’ll see a variety of tree species and other flora like salal, salmonberry, red huckleberry, and Oregon grape.